The Complete Guide to Construction Insurance

 What is Construction Insurance?

-Construction insurance is a broad categorization of insurance policies that provide protection during construction projects.
-In reality, the term “construction insurance” refers generally to insurance that relates to construction projects, and it is not itself an actual form of insurance.
+Construction insurance is a broad categorization of insurance policies that provide protection for risks associated with construction projects.
+In reality, the term “construction insurance” refers generally to insurance that relates to the entire lifecycle of a build—including both the construction phase and the period following completion when liabilities can still arise—and it is not itself an actual form of insurance.

 Many factors dictate the type of construction insurance coverage one would need for a given project or business.
 These factors include, the person’s relationship to the project (contractor, property owner, subcontractor, etc.), the type of entity buying the insurance (business or individual), and the type of property to be covered.
 It’s also important to note that insurance companies often bundle multiple policies together into packages for specific trades, such as insurance for electricians, insurance for plumbers, etc. In the sections below, we outline the most common insurance policies used in the construction industry.